Jose-guer/ShockTube-MOC-Solver/README.md

 ## Description of Code
 - ShockTube_MOC_Solve.m - This is the actual MOC solver which takes in the shocktube geometry and initial conditions.
-- ShockTube_MOC_Plot.m - This is the wrapper function used to run ShockTube_MOC_Solve.m and print post-incident and post-refelcted states as well as test time duration.
+- ShockTube_MOC_Plot.m - This is the wrapper function used to run ShockTube_MOC_Solve.m.
+The code plots an XT-diagram and prints the post-incident and post-refelcted shock states as well as test time duration.

 ## Mixtures
--Air
+- Air
--Argon
+- Argon
--Helium
+- Helium
--Hydrogen
+- Hydrogen
--Nitrogen
+- Nitrogen
--Helium-Argon mixtures
+- Helium-Argon mixtures

 For mixtures, the variable "x" which contains the mole fraction of each constituent needs to be updated in the mixture thermodat file.